-Oregon county official accuses local newspaper of criminal conduct
+Oregon county official again accuses local newspaper of criminal conduct

 An Oregon county official accused a local newspaper of criminal harassment and requested a formal investigation into what the newspaper defended as normal reporting practices.